yoember/yoember.github.io/index.md

 </table>{% endraw %}
 ```

-We use `{% raw %}{{#each}}{{/each}}{% endraw %}` handlebar block helper to generate a list.
-The `model` variable will contain an array which we will download from the server.
-Ember.js automatically populates responses from the server.
-However we have not implemented this step yet.
+We use the `{% raw %}{{#each}}{{/each}}{% endraw %}` handlebar block helper to generate a list.
+The `model` variable will contain an array of invitations which we will retrieve from the server.
+Ember.js automatically populates responses from the server, however we have not implemented this step yet.

-Let's download our data from the server using a Route Handler and Ember Data.
+Let's retrieve our data from the server using a Route Handler and Ember Data.

 * Please start here and read the official guide about Route's Model: http://guides.emberjs.com/v2.4.0/routing/specifying-a-routes-model/